Battle of Río Bueno (1654): Aftermath

-When learning about the defeat, governor Acuña Cabrera ordered an investigation into any military misconduct during the campaign.
-However, Salazar's sister Juana de Salazar, who was the wife of the governor, arranged for witnesses to justify her brother's conduct.
+On learning of the defeat, governor Acuña Cabrera ordered an investigation into any military misconduct during the campaign.
+However, Salazar's sister Juana de Salazar, who was the wife of the governor, arranged for witnesses to justify her brother's actions.
 The investigation concluded by recommending that Juan de Salazar be granted the command of a larger army to chastise the Cuncos and allow Salazar to "recover his honour".

 The planning of a second expedition in the summer of 1655 contributed to unleash a large Mapuche uprising that year.